-12.3.1 Medical grounds: An employee who has been on sick leave for 18 weeks (90 working days) in a period of twelve months shall be examined by a certified medical practitioner recognized by Twaweza, and if he/she is declared unfit to continue working, the Executive Director may, after consultation with the relevant managers, terminate the employee's contract on medical grounds.
-In such an event, the employee shall be entitled to all applicable benefits as stipulated herein.

-12.3.2 Unsatisfactory probation: An employee who is not confirmed after serving on probation may have his/her contract terminated with notice of two weeks or half month's pay in lieu of notice.
-The employee shall receive a pension but not be eligible to receive the accrued leave.

-12.3.3 Termination on misconduct: An employee who is terminated on misconduct shall not be entitled to advance or any notice, or any other termination benefits whatsoever, except for payment of basic salary and pension contribution up to the date of termination on misconduct, plus accumulated leave.

-12.3.4 Unsatisfactory appraisal: The Executive Director may, at his/her discretion, provide an employee assessed to have performed unsatisfactorily or below expectation additional time to improve performance or terminate the employee's contract by providing minimum notice, unless his/her contract expires earlier.
+- 12.3.1 Medical grounds: An employee who has been on sick leave for 18 weeks (90 working days) in a period of twelve months shall be examined by a certified medical practitioner recognized by Twaweza, and if he/she is declared unfit to continue working, the Executive Director may, after consultation with the relevant managers, terminate the employee's contract on medical grounds.
+In such an event, the employee shall be entitled to all applicable benefits as stipulated herein. - 12.3.2 Unsatisfactory probation: An employee who is not confirmed after serving on probation may have his/her contract terminated with notice of seven (7) days if provided in the first month of probation period or one month notice if it is provided after the first month of probation or pay in lieu of notice.
+The employee shall receive a pension but not be eligible to receive the accrued leave. - 12.3.3 Termination on misconduct: An employee who is terminated on misconduct shall not be entitled to advance or any notice, or any other termination benefits whatsoever, except for payment of basic salary and pension contribution up to the date of termination on misconduct, plus accumulated leave. - 12.3.4 Unsatisfactory appraisal: The Executive Director may, at his/her discretion, provide an employee assessed to have performed unsatisfactorily or below expectation additional time to improve performance or terminate the employee's contract by providing minimum notice, unless his/her contract expires earlier.

-12.3.5 Redundancy: The Board of Directors may determine to make a position redundant, subject to applicable national laws, where the position is seen to be no longer in the interest of Twaweza or consistent with evolving plans and strategies.
+- 12.3.5 Redundancy: The Board of Directors may determine to make a position redundant, subject to applicable national laws, where the position is seen to be no longer in the interest of Twaweza or consistent with evolving plans and strategies.
 In such cases, the Executive Director shall strive to engage with and inform employees of Twaweza's intention as far in advance as possible.
 In such cases, Twaweza shall provide minimum notice or payment in lieu of notice.
-In this case, the employee shall be entitled to accrued leave, pension, severance pay and certificate of service.

-12.3.6 Expiration of contract: Upon expiration of the employment contract, the employee shall be paid terminal benefits as stated in the said contract.
+In this case, the employee shall be entitled to accrued leave, pension, severance pay and certificate of service. - 12.3.6 Expiration of contract: Upon expiration of the employment contract, the employee shall be paid terminal benefits as stated in the said contract.
 In this case, the employee shall be eligible to use up earned leave prior to the end of the contract, unless the Organization requests otherwise, in which case accrued leave days shall be paid for upon close of service and completion of exit procedures.
 In the event that the employment contract with Twaweza is not renewed after expiry, the employee shall have the right to claim pension payments, severance payments and a certificate of service.